r001/feed-care/README.md

 1. Install all the packages under Prerequisities.
 2. `mkdir /root/.scripts` # create dir for scripts
 3. `cp $DIR/\*.sh /root/.scripts` # copy all script files from DIR to /root/.scripts
-4. `cp setzer-bot.service /etc/systemd/system/ && systemctl daemon-reload && systemctl start setzer-bot` # create setzer-bot service (this one automatically restarts setzer if it stops)
+4. `cp setzer-bot.service /etc/systemd/system/ && systemctl daemon-reload && systemctl enable setzer-bot && systemctl start setzer-bot` # create setzer-bot service (this one automatically restarts setzer if it stops), and starts at boot time automatically
-5. `cp geth.service /etc/systemd/system/ && systemctl daemon-reload && systemctl start geth`  #create service for geth (this one automatically restarts geth if process gets terminated)
+5. `cp geth.service /etc/systemd/system/ && systemctl daemon-reload && systemctl enable setzer-bot && systemctl start geth`  #create service for geth (this one automatically restarts geth if process gets terminated), and starts at boot time automatically
 6. Use `crontab_example` to edit crontab file `crontab -e`
 7. You are all set.